This is part of the ANKN Logo

 The elaborate design notwithstanding, the evaluation did not prove the inferiority of Indian controlled schools.

-In all respects, it was a fair attempt to respond to the needs of the house Appropriations Committee.
+In all respects, it was a fair attempt to respond to the needs of the House Appropriations Committee.
 Here, again, we find a concern for the education quality differences between school types.
 The design matched student types, similar to the design of the Bass evaluation, and concluded with only some differences.
 When students are matched according to background characteristics, few differences can be expected between school types.

 The same as with the National Study of American Indian Education conducted by Havighurst and Fuchs, this evaluation was also important because the contract was managed by the U.S. Department of Education, Office of Indian Education, not the BIA.
 It should be noted from above that one of the stipulations was to provide evaluative information pertaining to Title IV, Enrichment Projects, which were funded by the Office of Indian Education.
 This is a somewhat unusual situation because a Department other than Interior was funded to evaluate an Interior Department program.
 This is not often done in U.S. Government Education activities.